rapiddweller/rapiddweller-benerator-ce/doc/command_line_tools.md

 `benerator-benchmark`

 Then the benchmark runs for a few minutes and prints a measurement summary.
-In Benerator Consumer Edition, only single-threaded execution is supported, so the report will look something like this:
+The report will look something like this:

 ```text
 +---------------------------------------------------------------------------+